vuestorefront/storefront-ui/apps/docs/components/components/radio.md

 ---
 layout: ComponentLayout
 hideBreadcrumbs: true
+description: A radio is a checkable input always appears in a group of elements with the same role, where no more than one of the radio can be checked at a time.
 ---
 # Radio

-A radio is a checkable input always appears in a group of elements with the same role, where no more than one of the radio can be checked at a time.

-Used for especially forms.
+{{ $frontmatter.description }}

+<Generate />

+## Notes

 For filtering use [ListItemFilterRadio](listitemfilterradio.md) component instead of Radio.
 For long set of options use Select component.

-<Generate />

 <!-- vue -->